 is "Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities."(UNWTO).

 As we say at the end of The Earth Changers Manifesto,

-The International Ecotourism Society (TIES) define ecotourism as, “Responsible travel to natural areas that conserves the environment and improves the well-being of local people."
-(TIES, 1990).
+In 1990, The International Ecotourism Society (TIES) define ecotourism as, “Responsible travel to natural areas that conserves the environment and improves the well-being of local people."

 Consideration of impacts on the environment and (economic and social) well-being of local people is certainly in-keeping with the ‘triple bottom line’ of sustainable tourism.
 But its focus on natural areas, conserves, differentiates it from sustainable tourism which might also include urban environments.

 So ecotourism could be looked upon as a subset of sustainable tourism.

 However, the ‘ecotourism’ word seems to have become over-used in recent years to denote any tourism to natural areas (including tourism which may not have a positive impact on them).

 It was maybe for this reason that The International Ecotourism Society updated its definition to represent ‘authentic’ ecotourism, to: